Skip to main content

 If your site uses a plugin whose author has opted out of Divi 5 Public Alpha, you won't be able to activate it, and the following message will appear:

-In this case, the plugin listed in the message above must be deactivated before activating the Divi 5 Public Alpha.
+The plugin listed in the message above must be deactivated before activating the Divi 5 Public Alpha.

 ⚠️ Note: If any of your pages use modules related to the listed plugin(s), deactivating the plugin(s) will stop displaying the related module and instead display a shortcode.